aws/s2n-tls/docs/USAGE-GUIDE.md

 ## Building s2n with BoringSSL

-To build s2n with BoringSSL, do the following:
+To build s2n with BoringSSL, you must check out a copy of the BoringSSL directly via git.
+This procedure has been tested with fb68d6c901b98ffe15b8890d00bc819bf44c5f01 of BoringSSL.

     # We keep the build artifacts in the -build directory
     cd libcrypto-build